 - Lowes carries a New England Arbor style 12 by 24 foot pergola for about $4,300, assembly not included.
 It's a free standing unit made of white plastic.

 - For something more unique, take a look at the 12 by 12 foot Cedar pergola on Home Depot, which incorporates curved arches for a pleasant design.
 It costs about $2,000.

 The downside to pergolas is that they provide only partial shade unless they are outfitted with a piece of fabric or a vine with a dense growth habit is trained over the top.
 It can take years for a vine to grow to that size, making a successful pergola a long term project.

 The traditional gazebo is hexagonal or octagonal in shape and differs from a pergola in having a solid roof that blocks both sun and rain, as well as a solid floor elevated off the ground.

 In addition to the traditional wooden gazebos there are many modern interpretations that vary in shape, materials, and ornamentation.

-- model with a cupola that starts around $6,000 depending on how you want it customized - i.e., painted or raw wood, pre-wired for electrical fixtures, outfitted with benches, etc.
+- If you're in the market for a traditional wooden gazebo, The Gazebo Depot is a great place to start your search; they offer a variety of traditional gazebos in kit form, including a model with a cupola that starts around $4,350 depending on how you want it customized - i.e., painted or raw wood, pre-wired for electrical fixtures, outfitted with benches, etc.

-- For a gazebo that's really more like an outdoor room meant to be attached to the exterior wall of the house, Lowes offers a 15 by 8 model with an aluminum roof, screened in windows and sliding doors for around $2500.
+- For a gazebo that's really more like an outdoor room meant to be attached to the exterior wall of the house, Lowes offers a 15 by 10 model with a rust-proof roof and mosquito screening for around $2,500.